How to Choose Goat Breeding Software in 2026

 No goat-specific health tracking

-CAE, CL, and Johne's testing is standard practice for responsible goat breeders.
-If the software can't track these results and link them to individual animals, you're missing a critical workflow.
+CAE, CL, Johne's, and parasite-management credibility matter to responsible goat breeders.
+If the software can't track test results and treatment evidence in a structured way, you're missing a critical workflow.

 Treats kiddings as single records